David Mitchell was born in Southport in January, 1969.

 His second novel, number9dream, was shortlisted for the 2001 Booker Prize as well as the James Tait Black Memorial Prize.

 His third novel, Cloud Atlas, was shortlisted for the 2004 Man Booker Prize.
 He has since published Black Swan Green (longlisted for the 2006 Man Booker Prize) and The Thousand Autumns of Jacob de Zoet (longisted for the 2010 Man Booker Prize).
+His most recent book, The Bone Clocks, is longlisted for the Man Booker Prize 2014.

 In 2003 he was selected as one of Granta’s Best of Young British Novelists.